-Quick tip: You may notice that this recipe calls for a large amount of cookies compared to a regular cookie crust recipe.
+Quick tip: You may notice that this recipe calls for a lot of cookies compared to a regular cookie crust recipe.
 This is necessary since we are individually pressing the crust up the sides of each muffin tin.
-This creates more surface area and thus requires more cookies crumbs.
+This creates more surface area and thus requires more cookie crumbs.

-Mix the crushed cookies with the melted butter and press the crust on the bottom and up the sides of each tin.
+Mix the crushed cookies with the melted butter and press the crust into the bottom and up the sides of each tin.